-Fortunately, the TV advertising landscape has become very diverse: In addition to classic TV spots in different lengths, there is now a range of options for presenting your product or service on TV without being just one of many in the advertising block.
+In addition to classic TV spots in different lengths, there is now a range of options for presenting your product or service on TV without being just one of many in the advertising block.

 Advertisements that stand out due to their unusual placement are also becoming increasingly popular, such as split-screen ads, where the ad runs over a section of the screen while a program is being broadcast.
 They are often used for live sports events, which grasp the audience’s full attention.
 Banners, which are usually displayed at the top or bottom of the screen, work on a similar principle.

 Product placement can be an elegant solution for integrating products directly into the actual program.
-In order to avoid surreptitious advertising, the audience must be informed about this.
+To avoid surreptitious advertising, the audience must be informed about this.
 There are hardly any limitations for products: From soft drinks to electronics to cars, nearly everything can be advertised with product placement.
 Depending on the value and use of the product, a counter-deal can often be negotiated, but the costs of product placements, just as for other TV advertising formats, depend mostly on reach, broadcast period and duration of the display.

-In recent years, smart TVs have increasingly found their way into living rooms around the world - making TV advertising more responsive and interactive than ever before.
+In recent years, smart TV has increasingly found their way into living rooms around the world - making TV advertising more responsive and interactive than ever before.
 Websites with commercial content that are displayed via digital advertising space can now be visited directly at the push of a button on the remote control.
 This in turn enables advertising designs that are very individual for a mass medium and the options are almost endless.

 You might also be interested in: